 4. Licensing Bodies and Inspectorates

 There is a huge number of regulatory bodies, of all shapes and sizes, doing an amazing range of jobs.
 Some are very large (the Health and Safety Executive, the Environment Agency) and some are very small.
 Most of these bodies are created as non-departmental public bodies:- click here if you want to understand the difference between the various bodies that together form the UK public sector.

-As noted above, the regulation of risks to health and safety is a particularly difficult and interesting area which is the subject of a separate note.
+As noted above, the regulation of risks to health and safety is a particularly difficult and interesting area which is the subject of a separate area of this website.

 5. Economic Regulators

 The evils of monopoly and other excessive market power are fought in the UK by a number of specialised competition and economic regulators which make judgements about the future behaviour of large economic entities.
 The Competition and Markets Authority strives to ensure that businesses compete effectively and fairly with each other.
 Ofgem, Ofwat and parts of Ofcom take decisions about the extent of competition within, and prices etc set by, large utilities.
 The CAA sets the prices charged by large airports.
 And the Bank of England is almost in a category of its own as it sets the interest rates charged by financial institutions.

 Ministers give these regulators a good deal of independence for a number of reasons.
 For instance, companies within the utility sectors need "regulatory certainty" - which in effect means freedom from political short-term decision making - so as to reduce their business risk.
 This helps them plan their long term investments and borrow more cheaply.